 *Some firms may agree to an alternate timeline.
 You can find all ISFI opportunities and their deadlines by searching under the Employer name "UMLS International Summer Firm Internship Program" in Symplicity.

 The ISFI program does not use rolling deadlines -- all applications received by the stated deadline will be bundled and forwarded to the corresponding firms, whose internal human resources procedures will vary.
 Firms have been asked to make offers by mid-March, and will likely seek to interview applicants by mid-February.

 Michigan Law provides various opportunities for non-credit international experience, in internships with NGOs in Cambodia and Namibia, with leading refugee law agencies around the world, and with the AIRE Centre, a human rights organization in London.

 AIRE (Advice on Individual Rights in Europe) Centre provides students with a unique opportunity to gain hands-on experience litigating before the European Court of Human Rights and the Court of Justice of the European Union.
 The Centre focuses on all aspects of individual rights in Europe under international law, particularly immigration and asylum law, related social assistance issues, family law, trafficking and domestic violence, and children’s rights.
 The Centre hosts interns from Michigan, Georgetown and Columbia law schools as well as from across Europe.
 Non-credit summer internships and externships for academic credit are available in the summer, fall and winter terms.
-This year's instructions to apply will be updated by mid-November and the final application will be due via Symplicity by 11:59 pm on
+Summer internships are also available for AIRE Centre Ireland, opened in 2020.
+All are virtual for the being.
+Applications will be due via Symplicity under Job IDs #26809(UK) and #26810(Ireland).
+The deadline is February 25, 2021 (11:59 pm) for each.